 Center for International Education

-The Center for International Education (CIE) provides a range of services to international students and scholars that is designed to facilitate their transition to a new environment and to optimize their educational opportunities while at Cal State East Bay.
-These services include
+The Center for International Education (CIE) provides a range of services to international students and scholars that are designed to facilitate their transition to a new environment and to optimize their educational opportunities while at Cal State East Bay.
+These services include:

 - pre-departure advising